AndyBrunner/Domino-JAddin/docs/README.md

 ### 9. Unlicense (see [unlicense.org](http://unlicense.org))

-_This software shall be used for Good, not Evil._
+This software shall be used for Good, not Evil.

 ***

-*Created with love and passion in the beautiful country of Switzerland.*

-*As far as I know, no animal was harmed in the making of this software :)*
+*Created with love and passion in the beautiful city of Zurich.
+As far as I know, no animal was harmed in the making of this software :)*